andrewt0301/static-analysis-course/docs/study.md

 # Textbooks and Courses for Self-Education

-Here is the list of textbooks and courses that contain materials to be studied to by a software engineer who works on static analysis project to build the required competencies and skills.
+Here is the list of textbooks and courses that contain materials to be studied by a software engineer who works on a static analysis project to build the required competencies and skills.

 * `(!)` - _basic must-read_